SuavisLiu/Discrete-Time-Model-of-LETF-Returns-2020/README.md

 Two files:

 - The raw data in the form of Excel (LOL)

+  This conatains the ETF prices from Yahoo Finance.
+Tracking error and std are calculated under this file.

 - Results and conclusions in the .pdf file

+A lot thanks to Bill Xu, who gathered all the necessary Expanse Ratio (f).

+## Open Question

+In this project, we used the discrete time model, which means that the instantaneous volatility is calculated from the variance 5-day returns.
+However, the accuracy of the path-dependence model can be improved by using a continuous way to calculate the instantaneous volatility.

+Some suggestions can be found here.

+[1] Oleh Danyliv and Bruce Bland.
+An Instantaneous Market Volatility Estima- tion.
+SSRN, 2019. https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3434093

+Or simply by Googling "instantaneous volatility".